 The system is only as good as the information you provide.
 If your contact information changes, you can always visit your profile and update your information.
-Please follow these instructions (https://app.getguru.com/card/cLgq8Aoi/New-School-Alerts) to log in to my.newschool.edu (https://my.newschool.edu/) and update your preferences in the General tab under the Tools section in the navigation bar.
+Please follow the above instructions to log in to my.newschool.edu (https://my.newschool.edu/) and update your preferences in the General tab under the Tools section in the navigation bar.